 State forest land in Virginia amounts to about 50,000 to 60,000 acres.
-DGIF works with the Department of Forestry intermittently to restore wildlife habitat and forest management.
+DWR works with the Department of Forestry intermittently to restore wildlife habitat and forest management.
 Hunting and other activity permits benefit state forest funding.

 A map of current wild turkey populations illustrates the variation of population levels throughout the state by county.
 Our biologists ensure that habitats are kept at optimum level to ensure the species continues to thrive throughout the state.

 - A state forest permit is required for hunting on state forest land in Virginia.